taskq-io/taskq-io-node-sdk/README.md

 This is [TaskQ.io](https://taskq.io) SDK for Node.js.

-This page explains how to use the SDK, but does not discuss aspects of TaskQ.io.
+This page explains how to use the SDK, but does not discuss all aspects of TaskQ.io.
 Please visit [TaskQ.io](https://taskq.io) to get a full picture.

 # Installation